toslunar/chainer/docs/source/glance.rst

 ~~~~~~~~~~
 .. image:: ../image/glance/trainer-extensions.png

-Use the testing :class:`~chainer.iterator` defined above for an :class:`~chainer.training.extensions.Evaluator` extension to the trainer to provide test scores.
+Use the testing :class:`~chainer.dataset.Iterator` defined above for an :class:`~chainer.training.extensions.Evaluator` extension to the trainer to provide test scores.

 If using a GPU instead of the CPU, set ``device`` to the ID of the GPU, usually ``0``.